Food tourism is the experience of culture on a plate.

 Food tourism is any experience in which one learns about, appreciates and/or consumes food & drink that reflect the local, regional or national cuisine, heritage & culture.

-Food tells a story about the place & food tourism is about recognising & embracing that story as you taste your way through your travels.
+Food tells a story about the place & food tourism is about recognising and embracing that story as you taste your way through your travels.

 So the stories you tell with food require a bit of investigation into your region to identify typical local food customs, rituals and produce.
 Then identify the companies, farms, restaurants, food and hospitality professionals or community members you could collaborate with to create holistic travel experiences of your chosen destination.